xchem/xchem-align/USER-GUIDE.md

-# XChem Align User Guide
+# _XChemAlign_ User Guide

-A guide for using the tools that generate data suitable for loading into [Fragalysis](https://fragalysis.diamond.ac.uk/).
+_XChemAlign_ is a small suite of tools for preparing PDB models for loading into into [Fragalysis](https://fragalysis.diamond.ac.uk/).

-## Getting started (to use)
+* It formalises sites and packing artefacts across crystal forms and conformations,  setting common origins per binding site to which models, maps and artefacts can be aligned.
+* It handles model updates, repeat experiments (e.g. to resolve stereochemistry), and supports fast release cycles through incremental updates.
+* It assists efficient curation of auto-identified features, by running fast and on the minimal set of files in any given iteration.

+## Overview

+There a few steps involved.
+1. **Declare** a few things about your data in two structured (_"yaml"_) files.
+2. _(only once, easy)_ **Set up** your runtime environment
+3. _(if not at Diamond)_ **Copy** over relevant files from Diamond, using *Copyier*
+4. **Collate** your files in a new (speicific) directory structure, using *Collator*
+5. **Align** all binding sites to common origins, using *Aligner*
+6. **Release** the data to Fragalysis, using *Releaser*
+7. **Re-release** additional data by rerunning (some or all of) steps 1-6.

+## 1. Declaring things

+Create files.yaml
+Create assembly.yaml

+## 2. Set up runtime environment _(only once)_

-To run the XChem Align tools you can use a development environment as described above or create a suitable user (run-time) environment, that does not install the packages used for development: -
+To run the XChemAlign tools you can ~~use a development environment as described above or~~ create a suitable user (run-time) environment; this does not install the packages used for development: -

     python -m venv venv